The idea of AI-izing a recruitment platform is actually not complicated:

 Platforms Rely on Transaction Frequency, Not Transaction Success Rate

-The platform's revenue does not come from a "one-time successful matching" commission model, but from:
+The platform's revenue sources are not a commission model based on "one-time successful matching," but rather:

 - Advertising revenue (displayed to companies);